 Read more and register your interest to be a volunteer in this year’s National Hedgehog Survey.

 As soon as the scale of the decline was evident, we commissioned research to discover why hedgehogs are in such trouble.
 With this knowledge, we can understand how best to combat the threats faced by them.
-The results will be reported at The Day of the Hedgehog this November.
-Find out more and book your tickets here.

 You can help with our studies by joining in one of our surveys in your garden, on the road, or in the wider countryside.